acquia/blt/readme/updating-blt.md

 Please not that if you choose to do this, it is your responsibility to track upstream changes.
 This is very likely to cause issues when you upgrade BLT to a new version.

-### Modifying BLT's default Composer values

-BLT merges default values for composer.json using [wikimedia/composer-merge-plugin](https://github.com/wikimedia/composer-merge-plugin):

-        "merge-plugin": {
-            "require": [
-                "vendor/acquia/blt/composer.required.json",
-                "vendor/acquia/blt/composer.suggested.json"
-            ],
-            "merge-extra": true,
-            "merge-extra-deep": true,
-            "merge-scripts": true
-        },

-This merges the `require`, `require-dev`, `autoload`, `autoload-dev`, `scripts`, and `extra` keys from BLT's own vendored files.
-The merged values are split into two groups: required and suggested.
-You may remove the suggested packages by deleting the `vendor/acquia/blt/composer.suggested.json` line from your composer.json.

-You may also override the value for any key by defining a different value for the same key in your root composer.json.

 ## Updating from a non-Composer-managed (very old) version

 If you are using an older version of BLT that was not installed using Composer, you may update to the Composer-managed version by running the following commands: